egeminiani/penfa/cran-comments.md

 ```

-* As requested by CRAN, I am submitting a new version fixing some binary build
+* As requested by CRAN, I am submitting a new version fixing the binary build
 failures occurring after first package release to CRAN.